Choice - Best Stock Broker in India

 • By Team Choice

-If you are exploring the stocks market for the first time, you must have come across terms like IPO and FPO.
-Although both processes are considered ways to raise capital by issuing shares, they serve different purposes.
+If you are exploring the stock market for the first time, you must have come across terms like IPO, and FPO and you will need a demat account to participate in them Although both processes are considered as ways to raise capital by issuing shares, they serve different purposes.

 An IPO is a private company's initial sale of shares to the public, while an FPO is the sale of extra shares by a company that is already publicly traded.
 Understanding the difference between these processes is crucial for investors.